The Link Between Violence and Alcohol Use

 Alcohol.org is a subsidiary of American Addiction Centers (AAC) which offers a nationwide portfolio of treatment facilities.
 AAC is committed to making recovery accessible to everyone in need and offers a combination of proven therapies and services to meet your individual needs.

 Our hotline is available 24/7 and our admissions navigators are ready to speak with you today about your treatment options.
-Call us at 1-888-685-5770 or get a text to begin your journey toward sobriety and recovery.
-You can also use the free and confidential form below to see if your insurance covers substance abuse treatment within an AAC facility.
+Call us at to begin your journey toward sobriety and recovery.